elvinlimpin/c11-chatgpt/README.md

 ## Exercise 2

-Now that we are using the ChatGPT API, let's extend the app so that it takes user input.
+Now that we are using the ChatGPT API, let's _extend the app so that it takes user input_.
 For Exercise 2, we will pass in code which we want ChatGPT to analyze.

 ### Implementing user input